goravel/docs/ORM/getting-started.md

 }
 ```

-Two keys have been added to the configuration array: `read` and `write`, `192.168.1.1` will be used as the host for the "read" connection, while `192.168.1.2` will be used for the "write" connection.
-The database prefix, character set, and all other options in the main `mysql` array will be shared across both connections.
-When multiple values exist in the `host` configuration array, a database host will be randomly chosen for each request.
+We have updated the configuration array with two new keys - `read` and `write`.
+The `read` connection will use `192.168.1.1` as the host, while the `write` connection will use `192.168.1.2`.
+Both connections will share the same database prefix, character set, and other options specified in the main mysql array.
+In case of multiple values in the `host` configuration array, a database host will be selected randomly for each request.

 ### Connection Pool

-You can configure connection pool in the configuration file, reasonable configuration of connection pool parameters can greatly improve concurrency performance:
+You can configure a connection pool in the configuration file, reasonable configuration of connection pool parameters can greatly improve concurrency performance:

 | Key        | Action           |
 | -----------  | -------------- |